Pygmy killer whale: Distinguishing features

 The pygmy killer whale is dark gray to black on the cape and has a sharp change to lighter gray on the sides.
 The flesh around their lips and on the end of their snout is white while pinkish white skin surrounds the genitals.
 The average length is just over two meters (6.5 ft.).
 Upon reaching 2 meters in length, males are considered sexually mature.
 They have approximately 48 teeth, with 22 teeth on the top jaw and 26 on the lower jaw.

-They travel approximately 3 km/hour (2 miles/hour) and are predominately found in deeper waters ranging from 500 m to 2000 m (1600–6500 ft.) in depth.
+They travel approximately 3 km/hour (2 miles/hour) and are predominantly found in deeper waters ranging from 500 m to 2000 m (1600–6500 ft.) in depth.

 Pygmy killer whales are most commonly confused with melon-headed whales and false killer whales.
 For instance, a published paper describing an encounter with a school of pygmy killer whales was later determined to be either a mixture of pygmy and false killer whales or solely false killer whales.

 The three species can be differentiated by physical differences between them.
 One defining difference is, although both species have white around the mouth, on pygmy killer whales the white extends back onto the face.
 Pygmy killer whales also have rounded-tipped dorsal fins, as opposed to pointed tips.
 When compared to false killer whales, pygmy killer whales have a larger dorsal fin.
 Finally, pygmy killer whales have a more clearly defined line where the dark dorsal color changes to the lighter lateral color than either of the other two species.

 Behavioral differences can also be used to differentiate pygmy killer whales from false killer whales.
 Pygmy killer whales usually move slowly when at the surface whereas false killer whales are highly energetic.
 Pygmy killer whales rarely bow ride but it is common in false killer whales.

 The small size of this species also causes confusion with other dolphins especially where the frontal head shape of the animals encountered remains unseen.
 Unlike the melon-headed whale, pygmy killer whales do not normally lift the full face above the water as they surface to breathe so it is not easy to confirm the lack of a bottle.
 Furthermore, in calmer waters the small bow wave pushed in front of the face looks like a bottle from a distance.